sonictk/MARI-Extension-Pack/Script_docs/Documentation/readme_DT3DNodeLibrary.txt

 #				Flow Paintable Gabor Noise
 # - 02/08/14    Released with new Autoloader Structure
 # - 03/03/14    Added UVSpace Transformations, refactored UI
+# - 04/21/14    Gabor will no longer throw an error when used in a Displacement Preview Shader,
+				however it is discouraged to use it in such a way due to stability issues in the Displacement preview.